 Dr. Evans and the Evolution of the Institute for Lifestyle and Preventive Medicine

 Dr. Evans received his medical degree at the University of Calgary in Alberta, Canada in 1984.
-Prior to going to medical school, he received a masters and PhD in medical physiology.
+Prior to going to medical school, he also received a master’s and PhD in medical physiology.
 He spent 13 years in academic medicine where he taught medical physiology (how the body works normally) to medical students.
-During that time, he researched reproductive and metabolic physiology.
-He published 16 research studies in basic science journals and wrote three books.
-He practiced standard medical care for eight years in Canada and then another 15 years in Texas.
+He also researched reproductive and metabolic physiology.
+During this time, he published 16 research studies in peer reviewed basic science journals and contributed to three published books.
+He practiced standard medical care for eight years in Canada and has been in Texas since 1993.

-By 2007, he became frustrated with standard of care with the emphasis on treating individual diseases with medication or procedures, not taking the time to treat the underlying cause.
-Dr. Evans spent hundreds of hours of additional training in advanced physiology and Integrative Medicine.
+Frustrated with standard of care where the emphasis is on treating diseases and not the health of the patient, he finished hundreds of hours of additional training in advanced physiology and integrative medicine.

-Good medicine is based on good science and is driven and open to new paradigms.
+Good medicine is based on proven science which is driven and open to new paradigms.
 Our knowledge of how the human body works doubles every three years.
 It is often hard to keep up with this rate of change, especially if a physician is relying on drug representatives to educate them.
 The broader concepts of health promotion and the prevention of illness are paramount.
-In addition to addressing and handling immediate health problem(s) as well as deeper causes of disease, integrative medicine strategies focus on prevention and fosters the development of healthy behaviors and skills for effective self-care that patients can use throughout their lives.
-In 2015, integrative medicine became acknowledged as a legitimate specialty by The American Board of Specialties, and Dr. Evans was one of the first to become board certified.
+In addition to addressing and handling patients’ immediate health problem(s) as well as the deeper causes of disease, integrative medicine strategies focus on prevention fostering the development of healthy behaviors and skills for effective self-care, which patients can use throughout their lives.
+In 2015, Integrative Medicine became acknowledged as a legitimate specialty by The American Board of Specialties, and Dr. Evans was in the forefront of that movement.